boss507104/CSC-HPC-Guide/python-environment/smartsim-environment.md

 EOF
 chmod +x "$PYTHON_ROOT/extra4SmartSim.sh"
 ```

+FoamPilot CSC is also available from PyPI as `foampilot-csc`, but the Tykky build installs it from the same pinned SmartSim-CSC checkout so its Python API always matches the bundled OpenFOAM integration.

 The installer expects `PYTHON`, `SMART`, and `PROFILE` to be provided as environment variables; it reads component paths and the backend list from `stack.toml`, builds Redis + RedisAI + the selected backends, checks Python dependencies, verifies build artifacts, and runs `smart validate` internally.